SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/adding-items.md

 The items are displayed in the order you entered them.
 To change the order, select an item and move it up or down using the arrow buttons below the list ( ![icon][img3] ![icon][img4] ).

 After adding items, you can specify details for each individual item.
-You can specify the user groups the item is visible to (see [User group filtering][2]), and the [headings][3] it will display under.
+You can specify the [user groups the item is visible to][2], and the [headings][3] it will display under.

 <!-- Referenced links -->
 [1]: specialized-lists.md